globeport/Globeport.Client.Uwp.Host/README.md

 # Usage

-1. Add a reference to the following namespace in your XAML control or page
+Add a reference to the following namespace in your XAML control or page

 ```
 xmlns:globeport="using:Globeport.Client.Uwp.Host"
 ```

+##Elements

-2. Add the Globeport Element host control and set its Id property e.g.
+Add a Globeport Element and set its Id property e.g.

 ```
 <Grid>